Software Engineering: A Modern Approach

 Coupling is expensive but some coupling is inevitable.
 The responsive designer eliminates coupling triggered by frequent or likely changes and leaves in coupling that doesn’t cause problems in practice.

-Thousands of sites depended on this trivial function but under indirect dependencies.
-For instance, they used npm to dynamically download library A1, which in turn depended on a library A2, and so on until reaching a library An with a direct dependency on left-pad.
-As a result, A1, A2, …, An were down for a few hours until the library was reinserted into the npm repository.
-In short, the sites were affected by a problem in a trivial library, and most had no idea they depend on.
+This trivial function’s removal had far-reaching consequences due to indirect dependencies.
+Thousands of sites were affected because they used npm to dynamically download library A1, which in turn depended on a library A2, and so on until reaching a library An with a direct dependency on left-pad.
+As a result, this entire chain of dependencies was disrupted for a few hours until left-pad was reinserted into the npm repository.
+In short, numerous sites were affected by a problem in a trivial library, and most were unaware they indirectly depend on it.

 5.6 SOLID and Other Design Principles